mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">64 out of 1589 answered</p>

-- **Customizability:** We already touched on this topic before and the frequency that it shows up on the MUI X space is a definitely a hint to double down on efforts to make customizations easier to do.
-We're aware that we might be missing some stuff, like documention around theming and a headless API.
+- **Customizability:** This is a common topic for us, and it comes up often when discussing MUI X. Your feedback tells us that we need to double down on our efforts to make customization easier.
+We also recognize that we are still lacking in some important documentation around theming and headless APIs.
-- **Cheaper Pro plan:** We know it can be out of range for a lot of developers and that's why the free version is already packed with many features.
-MUI mainly develops OSS software and we needed a way to sustain the project longer, hence the price we’re currently exercising, which actually is, still, way lower than similar products.
-However, many who left feedback around the price are individuals, so there might be an opportunity to evolve it for those not backed by their company.
+- **Cheaper Pro plan:** We know it can be out of range for a lot of developers, and that's why the free version is already packed with many features.
+MUI mainly develops open-source software, and we deeply value the OSS ethos of freely sharing what we build so that others can use it and improve upon it.
+  - The price of our Pro plan positions it as a product intended for use by teams at professional organizations.
+That said, many who left feedback on the price are individuals, so there might be an opportunity to expand our offerings for those not backed by their company.
-- **More features & fix features:** Collapsable rows, column resizing, and features for ERP apps were some of the features requested.
-And regarding features to fix, pagination with REST API, backend filtering, and cell editor, were the main mentioned.
+- **More features & feature fixes:** Collapsable rows, column resizing, and features for ERP apps were some of the features requested.
+And regarding features to fix, the most common requests were pagination with REST APIs, backend filtering, and cell editor.
-- **Improvements to the documentation:** Basically similar to the already discussed aspects of documentation improvement.
-Data Grid’s docs today could certainly use a better and optimized space and that’s we’ve been working on, so it’s easier to find and expand on the amount of information.
+- **Improvements to the documentation:** The data grid docs could certainly use a major overhaul—we're working on it.
-- **Improvements to the look and feel:** It might be probably a solid idea to think of different default designs to offer on the Data Grid, alternative to Material Design.
-On a more UX side of things, we've heard many developers mentioning the filtering experience specifically.
+- **Improvements to the look and feel:** Data grid builders want more default design options beyond Material.
+In terms of UX, many developers mention the filtering experience specifically.

 ### How can we improve the Data Grid Pro for you?

-And now, here's what you mentioned about making the commercially licensed version of the Data Grid better:

 <img src="/static/blog/2021-survey/16.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="More features: 39.8%; Customizability: 20.4%; Fix features: 15.1%; Performance: 5.4%; Cheaper Premium plan: 3.2%; Improve docs: 3.2%; DX - API: 2.2%; LGPL license: 2.2%; More components: 2.2%" />

 <p class="blog-description">75 out of 1589 answered</p>

 - **More features:** [Grouping](https://mui.com/components/data-grid/group-pivot/#row-grouping) was the most requested feature for the Data Grid Pro, followed by [master detail](https://mui.com/components/data-grid/group-pivot/#master-detail), aggregation, search, [tree data](https://mui.com/components/data-grid/group-pivot/#tree-data), and [column pinning](https://mui.com/components/data-grid/columns/#column-pinning).
-Good thing is that we released some of these already during the time we were anlayzing the survey results.
+We've already released some of these in the time it took us to analyze the survey results.
 Check the links to see their docs and demos.
 Alternatively, you can follow [our public roadmap](https://github.com/mui/mui-x/projects/1) to see when the others will land.
-- **Customizability:** The majority of requests about customizability were actually asking for possibilities to tweak Data Grid interactions, which is something we need to understand more exactly what it means.
-Following next were requests for more styles customizability and documentation around how to do that (similar to the discussed above).
+- **Customizability:** The majority of requests about customizability were asking for possibilities to tweak data grid interactions, which we need to delve into more deeply to better understand.
+Following next were requests for more style customizability, and more documentation on customization.
 - **Fix features:** Filtering got first place as the most requested feature to fix on the Data Grid Pro.
 Following next were lazy loading and server-side rendering support.
 - **Performance:** Requests about performance were mostly spread out between runtime and bundle size.
-We acknowledge we have done almost no effort on the bundle size so far.
-There are likely some low-hanging fruits to reduce it.
+We must admit that we have put almost no effort into optimizing the bundle size so far.
+There are likely some low-hanging fruits there.

-### What were you using before the Data Grid?
+### What were you using before the data grid?

 <img src="/static/blog/2021-survey/17.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="In house: 29.9%; MUI Table: 17.9%; Nothing: 7.5%; material-table: 6%; material-datatables: 6%; Sencha: 6%; Kendo UI: 4.5%; react-table: 4.5%; Bootstrap Table: 3%; AG Grid: 3%; datatables.net: 3%; JSP: 1.5%" />

 <p class="blog-description">149 out of 1589 answered</p>

-To finish off the section about MUI X, it's interesting to see that a lot of you are taking the effort yourselves to build Data Grid alike tables.
-We'd love to understand more why it made sense to build it in-house, especially given we know it's no trivial work at all.
-Also, it's refreshing to see that the standard MUI table components is already of good help for a lot of you.
+It's interesting to see that a lot of you are building your own in-house data grids.
+We'd love to know more about why your team made this choice, especially because we know exactly how much work it can be.
+Also, it's refreshing to see that the standard MUI table components are adequate for many of you.

 ### What are you building?

 <img src="/static/blog/2021-survey/18.png" style="width: 796px; margin-top: 16px; margin-bottom: 16px;" alt="Dashboard admin applications: 26.3%; Enterprise applications: 25.9%; A custom design system: 9.7%; Landing page: 8.1%; E-commerce application: 7.8%; Personal website/portfolio: 6.9%; CMS: 6.1%; Just playing with tech: 4.6%; Blog: 2.8%; Other: 1.4%" />

-Enterprise, dashboards applications, and design systems still continue to be in the top 3, similar to last year.
-The slight changes though are developers using MUI more to build e-commerce apps and portfolios, which is pretty cool.
-We'd love to see them, feel free to share in the ["Who's using Material UI?" issue](https://github.com/mui/material-ui/issues/22426).
+Enterprise, dashboard applications, and design systems continue to be in the top 3, similar to last year.
+What's changed is that developers are now using MUI more to build e-commerce apps and portfolios, which is pretty cool.
+We'd love to see them!
+Feel free to share in the ["Who's using Material UI?" issue](https://github.com/mui/material-ui/issues/22426).

 ### What delivery mechanisms are you using?